feather-framework/feather-openapi-spec-runner-hummingbird/README.md

-# Feather OpenAPI Spec Hummingbird
+# Feather Spec Hummingbird

-The `FeatherOpenAPISpecHummingbird` library provides a Hummingbird runtime for the Feather OpenAPI Spec tool.
+The `FeatherSpecHummingbird` library provides a Hummingbird runtime for the Feather Spec tool.

 ## Getting started